 Dr. Lints’ personal interests include leisure time with his family, long walks on the beaches of the North Shore with his wife, national politics and all things Boston sports.

-Dr. Lints and his wife, Ann, reside in Magnolia, MA, and have three grown children, Kate, Sarah and Lucas.
+Dr. Lints and his wife, Ann, reside in Beverly, MA, and New York City and have three grown children, Kate, Sarah and Lucas.

 Explore How Seminary Education Can Equip YouLearn More